DanielNappa/sap-devspace-cli/README.md

 - More detailed error reporting and verbose logging options configurable by
 - Return back to main selection after deleting a dev space.
 - Assertion failure occurs when there a no dev spaces in the landscape.
-- Assertion failure occurs when deleting the only remaining landscape in the configuration.
 - ERR_Invalid_URL is thrown on newly created dev spaces when attempting to connect.